thewooniverse/heroku-prod/architecture.md

 3. Users who are admins of the given telegram chat / chat_id are able to change the configuration of the bot's behaviour within the group.

+# Premium vs Non premium
+A user can have a premium membership
+A chat group can also have a premium membership

+A user with a premium membership can use premium configurations regardless of the group's membership tier.
+A user without a premium membership inside a group with a premium membership, can use premium features inside that group.

+So then the config checks for:
+-> is the user a premium?
+-> is the group a premium?
+--> all configs are saved for an individual level?
+Or for a chat group.
+--> all conversation logs are saved on a group level and NOT a individual level (so as to not run itno issues with creating multiple agents with persistence)

+Is it going to be two different configs?
+Or no, how will the checking work against it?
+How will the configuration be structured? chat_id, sender user_id.
+When a connection is made to the database, both of the configurations are retrieved